MatthewFoster02/The-Formula-Behind-Formula-1-Driven-By-Data/README.md

   1) Does experience in F1 correlate to the frequency of accidents for a driver?
   2) At which circuits is qualifying more important to the finishing position?
   3) Does the altitude of the circuit affect the number of mechanical failures?

+### More details on the project will be added later...